fagan2888/Pet-Adoption/README.md

   4. If necessary, we will return to the first step and consider new traits to measure and model then repeat this process.

+Questions or avenues of exploration required for the project:
+- What profile traits should we include in our model?
+- Which traits have the most statistically useful records in the Kaggle tables?
+- Considering these traits, which might suggest actions that could be taken to improve how animals are adopted?
+- What may be the best classification model in our case?
+K - nearest neighbor?
+Decision trees?
+Support Vector machines?
+- After our best model have been created, how can we utilize the model or present it in a way that could be easily used by shelters and rescue organizations?

 ------

 Karen B - Initial Commentary on Project Plan - 2/28/19